 Ten highly innovative projects have been chosen to receive University of Wisconsin–Madison Data Science Initiative funding, including two led by Wisconsin Institute for Discovery investigators.

 Investigators from WID are among the recipients of the latest round of UW2020 awards.

-August 27, 2020 The Third Annual WID Symposium — and first virtual WID Symposium — features lightning talks, a poster session, and community building for WIDites.
+May 20-21, 2021 The fourth Annual WID Symposium — and second virtual WID Symposium — features collaborative lightning talks and two poster sessions across two days.
 This event is integral to being a WIDite, so please make your attendance a top priority and encourage your colleagues to do the same. …

 Karen Schloss and Laurent Lessard are working on a method for matching colors to people’s expectations to send the right message — starting with the best colors for waste and recycling bins.

 WID’s world-class faculty are regularly recognized with awards and honors from their departments, campus, agencies, and professional associations.
 In 2018, researchers at WID have already received awards for outstanding research contributions, service, and work in diversity.